 Carúpano, a port city on the Caribbean coast, was founded in 1647 and became a center for cacao production.
-Around 1873, Carúpano began celebrating carnaval, and now it's one of the largest and liveliest in the country.
+Around 1873, Carúpano began celebrating Carnaval, and now it's one of the largest and liveliest in the country.
 The four-day party attracts more than 400,000 people.

 Water games used to be popular but were eradicated due to the violence that arose.
 Now the celebration focuses on parades, floats, old cars, steel drums, salsa music, orchestras, colorful costumes, and the Diablo Luis character (a dancing devil).
-After a carnaval queen, mini-queen (young girl), and gay queen are elected, they are the stars of a parade that also include "fireflies," men dressed in feminine costumes who dance and sing.
+After a carnival queen, mini-queen (young girl), and gay queen are elected, they are the stars of a parade that also include "fireflies," men dressed in feminine costumes who dance and sing.
 The festival begins with the "Carnival Cry" and comes to an end on Tuesday night with a spectacular fireworks display.

 Travel to different countries can be dangerous at times.
 Before traveling, check whether the U.S. State Department has issued any travel advisories for your destination.